 Faculty // Water Resources

-Mr. Pillsbury manages MAPC's environmental programs, including water resources planning, the Hazard Mitigation program, and an EPA Brownfields Assessment program in collaboration with the cities of Peabody and Salem.
-He participates in state water resources policy development as a Gubernatorial appointee to the Water Management Advisory Committee, and he was a member of the legislative Water Infrastructure Finance Commission as an appointee of the House Speaker.
+Mr. Pillsbury currently oversees MAPC's climate adaptation planning, the Hazard Mitigation planning program, and the agency's technical assistance on stormwater management, including MS4 permits, Low Impact Development, and Green Infrastructure.
+He participates in state water resources policy as a gubernatorial appointee to the Water Management Advisory Committee, and was appointed by the House Speaker to the Massachusetts Water Infrastructure Finance Commission.